 Some of the challenges we encounter are related, and continue to be around local grown and locally raised product categories.
 Even though we have strong relationships with our vendors, certain factors make this challenging.
 For example, some vendors are unable to obtain the necessary information we need to determine if a product is sustainable.
 Or part of the year a certain product is grown locally and the other half of the year the product is grown outside of our local definition.

-Currently it is unclear as to whether the local miles criteria are map miles or driving miles.
+Currently it is unclear as to whether the local miles criteria are map miles (as the crow flys) or driving miles.
 We have determined driving miles as our means of determining local, since the product travels by roads.
 Another area that could use some clarification includes local bakeries.
 If a product is made in the community (but ingredients are sourced elsewhere) is it considered local?
-Here at UCSB we have determined that it is considered local.

 C. Sustainable Food Purchases by Category 2013-2014